 To make a profit in the omni-channel world, you need a unified approach to distribution for all your sales channels, with a focus on addressing the problem of the “three I’s” – inventory, infrastructure and information.

 Let’s look at each of these key areas – from the problems created by a siloed approach to B2C and B2B fulfillment to the best-practice solutions that support an integrated, highly efficient omni-channel fulfillment solution and the benefits of multi-channel fulfillment.

 The fulfillment requirements for B2B and B2C channels are radically different, a reality we explored in our article, Using One 3PL for Multiple Sales Channels.
 So even though your inventory for both channels may be identical, the processes required to pick, pack and ship them are anything but.

 In the B2B world, it’s typically about bulk, involving high frequencies of similar orders.
 You usually ship and track inventory by the pallet or case, and there’s less labor involved per sellable unit.
 Plus, there’s usually a huge customer on the other end.
 By contrast, in the B2C world, you’re dealing with individual consumer orders and order picks, which are far more labor-intensive per sellable unit.

 This explains why many companies choose to maintain separate bulk and direct-to-consumer inventories instead of having one multi-channel fulfillment strategy that encompasses both.
 It just seems easier.

 But having discrete B2C and B2B fulfillment strategies also comes with its own set of problems, leading to frustration and inefficiencies, among them:

 There are stark differences in the physical design and equipment used in B2B fulfillment and B2C fulfillment.
 A B2B warehouse will probably include racking built for pallets and cases, forklift trucks to move those units, large spaces for receiving and for staging outbound freight, and docks for loading and unloading trucks.
-Meanwhile, a B2C warehouse will usually have lots of pick faces for picking single items into totes or carts, facilities and software for preparing small package shipments and, often, conveyors and other automation to reduce labor requirements.
+Meanwhile, an eCommerce order fulfillment warehouse will usually have lots of pick faces for picking single items into totes or carts, facilities and software for preparing small package shipments and, often, conveyors and other automation to reduce labor requirements.

 As a result, you can’t just throw a B2C account into a B2B warehouse and expect it to thrive – or vice versa.